Public Book Signings and Appearances:

 The people of Helen, SD, who they are and who you will meet:

 Tom Ogden was the first Eastern transplant to Helen, SD.
 He and his wife moved from a suburban Baltimore, Maryland town to a farm outside of Helen.
 In The Tom and Sarah - The Beginning you will see what brought them to the High Plains.

 In Flyover County you will meet Bill and June Weber.
 They moved to Helen, South Dakota from the east coast and are still adjusting to the rural way of looking at things.

 In the series you will meet several interesting characters.

-You’ll meet Julie Sorenson, Bill and June’s next door neighbor with a dark secret (revealed in The Fred Weber Story).
+You’ll meet Julie Sorenson, Bill and June’s next-door neighbor with a dark secret (revealed in The Fred Weber Story).
 You will also meet Bill’s brother Fred.
-He is a Navy Chief and has life changing decisions on the horizon.
+He is a Navy Chief and has life-changing decisions on the horizon.

 In the Frank Stanbauer Story you will walk through the life of Frank Stanbauer.
-Frank is a man ninety six years young and full of memories.
+Frank is a man ninety-six years young and full of memories.
 Frank gives you a look at life from the “Dirty Thirties” through “The Jet Age”.
 Sit with him as he plays out the movie of his life in his mind.
 Pull up a chair, he won’t mind.

-Justin and Natalie are recently graduated high school sweethearts starting out as young adults.
+In River Of Destiny, Justin and Natalie are recently graduated high school sweethearts starting out as young adults.
 They are in love with each other, they are in love with their goals, Unfortunately the two don’t mix.

-Throughout the whole series there are several minor characters that are woven into the tapestry of this town in Rural America.
+Throughout the whole series, there are several minor characters that are woven into the tapestry of this town in Rural America.
 I hope you enjoy reading about them as much as I enjoy writing about them.